jribacruz/demoiselle-extend/demoiselle-jsf-restriction/README.md

 ##1.
 Instalação

-No pom.xml do projeto adicionar as instruções a seguir
+No pom.xml do projeto adicionar a seguinte dependência:

 ```xml
 <dependency>